Affirm Savings Account Reviews: Is It Worth It in 2026?

 Because Affirm itself is not a bank, it partners with Cross River Bank to hold your deposits and provide FDIC insurance.
 That is a normal structure for fintech savings products, but it is worth understanding: your relationship for insurance purposes runs through the partner bank.

 The headline reason to consider Affirm savings is the yield.
-Published reviews over the past year have cited rates in a range from roughly 3.2% up to 4.35% APY, depending on the source and the date.
-That spread reflects how variable-rate savings works: the rate moves with broader interest rate conditions and can change without much notice.
-Whatever rate you lock in, the earnings grow through daily compounding, the same engine behind any compound interest savings account.
+As of July 2026 the account pays around 3.6% APY, and published figures over the past year have run from roughly 3.2% up to 4.35% depending on the source and the date.
+That spread reflects how variable-rate savings works: the rate moves with broader interest rates and can change without much notice.
+Whatever rate you open with, earnings grow through daily compounding, the same engine behind any compound interest savings account.

-Because the APY is variable, the rate you see today is not guaranteed to last, so always check the live number in the app before deciding.
+Because the APY is variable, the rate you see today may not last, so always check the live number in the app before deciding.

-Even at the lower end of that range, the rate beats what most brick-and-mortar banks pay on standard savings, and there is no fee eating into your earnings.
+Even at the lower end of that range, the rate sits well above the national average on traditional savings accounts, which has typically stayed below 0.60%, and there is no fee eating into your earnings.

 If you want yield without giving up everyday access to your money, a fee-free account with a debit card fills the gap Affirm leaves.
 Current Banking offers a mobile-first account with no monthly maintenance fees and a debit-linked balance, so you can earn and still spend directly, something Affirm savings does not allow.
 Terms and conditions apply.